nvidia-riva/websocket-bridge/README.md

 In its current version, the application has been modified to only support ASR.
 Peer-to-peer functionality has also been removed.

-To run locally, first edit `env.txt` so that `JARVIS_API_URL` is pointing to a running Riva instance with ASR enabled.
+To run locally, first edit `env.txt` so that `RIVA_API_URL` is pointing to a running Riva instance with ASR enabled.
 Then

 ```bash
 $ cd riva-contact